snowballDevs/kandoo/.github/pull_request_template.md

 ## Description

-[Provide a brief overview of the changes made in this PR.
-Be sure to mention any key functionality, improvements, or bug fixes.]
+This pull request adds the README.md file.
+Contributed by user Michelle-932

 ## Related Issue

--   [ ] Is this related to a specific issue?
+-   [✓ ] Is this related to a specific issue?
 Is so please specify:

 ## Type of Changes